Online Directory Business Model and Plan

 Long before Craigslist- the famous business directory made a name for itself in the online business directory space, I ran an online business directory for a small city.

-Unlike my other small business that has involved outside professional help to plan and run operations like a professional bookkeeping and accounting company to help us with financial planning, bookkeeping, and other financial activities or a marketing agency, this business had no outside professional help.
+Unlike my other small business that has involved outside professional help to plan and run operations, this business had no outside professional help.

 As a matter of fact, the business was started because of our core business failing to sustain and offer a decent revenue.